 Project Description

-Rockwell Automation is interested in engaging wider demographics on the processes involved in automated manufacturing.
-This project aims to develop an aid device that can help demonstrate the manufacturing process and create an educational item from the process.
-The automated device designed should educate and engage students about the manufacturing process.
+Rockwell Automation is interested in engaging wider demographics on the automated manufacturing process.
+This project aims to develop a system that can showcase an automated manufacturing process that creates an educational item.
+The automated system designed should educate and engage students about the manufacturing process.

 Key Goals

 The key goals present will serve as outlines for measuring proper achievement of the project’s mission throughout the project timeline.
-The first goal is for the device to simulate the manufacturing process.
-The second goal is for the manufacturing process simulation to provide an educational experience to any present viewers.
-The third goal is for a tangible educational product to be produced by the process that can be distributed to present viewers.
+The first goal is for the device to showcase the automated manufacturing process.
+The second goal is for the automated manufacturing process simulation to provide an educational experience to any present viewers.
+The third goal is for a tangible educational product that includes the Rockwell logo to be produced by the process that can be distributed to present viewers.

 Markets

 The primary market of the project caters to Rockwell Automation and their needs.
 This will be a visual learning device that Rockwell can use to spark the interest of K-12 students.
-The secondary market includes the students the project is intended to inspireThe most important secondary market is the kids the system will be showcased to.
-The secondary market is supposed to ofview and understand our project and give them an idea of what automated manufacturing looks like on a smaller scale while giving them something they can take away from the project both mentally and physically in the form of a small output from the project they can take home with them.
+The secondary markets, unlike Rockwell, are uninvolved with the development and therefore must be capable of viewing the system and comprehend what automated manufacturing looks like on a smaller scale .
+The most important secondary market is the students the system will be showcased to as their feedback to the system will determine the success of the system.
+Another secondary market could be the FAMU-FSU College of Engineering where the device could be used to stimulate interest in the automated manufacturing process, as well as manufacturing engineering.
+The last secondary market this project might appeal to could be local youth STEM programs that could use the system as an engaging visual showcase for adolescents passionate towards STEM.

 Assumptions

 For this project to be operated safely, it has to be assumed that an adult is going to be supervising the process for the entire demonstration time.
 It should also be assumed that the students might touch the device, therefore, it should be designed accordingly to maintain safety as a priority.
 Since the device will be used to showcase in various locations, it can be assumed that the entire device must be mobile.
+Since there will be someone educating the students on the automated manufacturing process while the system is running, the system must not be too loud and not drown out the speaker.

 Stakeholders

 The stakeholders related to this project consist of the individuals and groups that assisted time, advice, and resources into the project.
 The main stakeholders in the Rockwell Automation device include Tajaey Young and Amanda Easton as Sponsors from Rockwell Automation, Dr. Jerris Hooker as Advisor from FAMU-FSU College of Engineering, and Dr. Shayne McConomy as Senior Design Instructor at the FAMU-FSU College of Engineering.
+Rockwell invited a tech support member, Shayla George, to aid in our teams Rockwell software support and overall technical advising.

 1.2 Customer Needs